MikeyClausen/Prediction-of-Product-Sales/README.md

 ## Summary Plots
 ### Bar
 ![Alt text](https://github.com/MikeyClausen/Prediction-of-Product-Sales/blob/main/shap.png)
+- Item_MRP: Both Shap and our Random Forest model this is a very important feature in our predictions.
+- Item_Visibility: This shows on both, but seems to have a very low impact according to SHAP.
+- Outlet_Type: Is shown as important in both scorings.

 ### Dot
 ![Alt text](https://github.com/MikeyClausen/Prediction-of-Product-Sales/blob/main/shapdot.png)

-* Outlet_Type_Grocery store: Grocery store type has the best sales.
+- Outlet_Type_Grocery store: Grocery store type has the best sales.
-* Item_MRP: Effects the model in both ways.
+- Item_MRP: Effects the model in both ways.
-* Outlet_Identifier_OUT027: Highest selling store.
+- Outlet_Identifier_OUT027: Highest selling store.